 (d) Opioid Education and Pain Management Training.
 Renewing licensees who prescribe controlled substances, as defined in M.G.L. c.
 94C, § 1, shall, as a prerequisite to renewing a medical license, complete three credits in pain management training, pursuant to St. 2010, c.
 283. Pain management training shall include, but not be limited to, training in how to identify patients at high risk for substance abuse and training in how to counsel patients on the side effects, addictive nature and proper storage and disposal of prescription medicines.
 Three credits of opioid education and pain management training shall be required of licensees when they biennially renew their licenses.
 Opioid education and pain management training may be used toward a licensee's required risk management credits of continuing professional education.

-(e) CPD for Temporary Licensee.
-A temporary licensee with an academic appointment shall have fulfilled 50% of the CPD requirement in order to obtain a renewal of the temporary license.
+(e) CME for Temporary Licensee.
+A temporary licensee with an academic appointment shall have fulfilled 50% of the CME requirement in order to obtain a renewal of the temporary license.

 (f) Exemptions.
-The following licenses are not required to fulfill the basic biennial CPD requirement set forth in 243 CMR 2.06(5)(a):
+The following licenses are not required to fulfill the basic biennial CME requirement set forth in 243 CMR 2.06(5)(a):

 1. Limited licensees.